LangChain

 The core open-source value is still composability.
 LangChain helps with model abstraction, tool wiring, and fast prototyping, while LangGraph is now the clearer home for durable, stateful, human-in-the-loop agent workflows.
 Since the 1.0 line, LangGraph has become the more important mental model for serious production agent systems.

-On the platform side, LangSmith is where the commercial value concentrates: tracing, evaluation, monitoring, prompt tooling, and managed deployments.
-The pricing page now makes that explicit with seat-based plans, included traces, and deployment billing.
-Inference from LangChain’s current messaging: the company wants to own the reliability layer around agents, not just the code abstractions inside them.
+On the platform side, LangSmith is where the commercial value concentrates: tracing, evaluation, monitoring, prompt tooling, managed deployments, Fleet agents, and sandboxes for agent-generated code.
+The pricing page now makes that explicit with seat-based plans, included traces, deployment runs, uptime billing, Fleet run limits, and sandbox rates.
+LangSmith Deployment also documents MCP and A2A endpoints, durable execution, real-time streaming, and multiple hosting modes.
+Inference from LangChain’s current messaging: the company wants to own the reliability and operations layer around agents, not just the code abstractions inside them.

 Strengths